chrisvmiller/randomlyunique/content/data/2017/atten-arf.md

 Title: Atten Arf
 Category: data
 Slug: atten-arf
 Summary: My little Shih Tzu is surprisingly well behaved and obedient despite his breed's notoriously stubborn reputation.
-Nevertheless, his responsiveness still seems somewhat situational, so let's dig in this article and retrieve an analysis.
+Nevertheless, his responsiveness still seems somewhat situational, so let's dig into this article and retrieve an analysis.

 Bubba, the little pupper that chills in my apartment, is surprisingly intelligent for a Shih Tzu.
 In fact, there are few things more satisfying than watching Bubba obey a command while a nearby German Shepherd completely ignores their owner.